Hermann Boehm (eugenicist)

 Hermann Alois Boehm (27 October 1884 – 7 June 1962) was a German eugenicist, physician, and professor of "racial hygiene" in Nazi Germany.
 He was an early member of the Nazi Party and its paramilitary organization, the Sturmabteilung (SA), rising to the rank of SA-Gruppenführer.
 He held many important administrative, educational and clinical research posts dealing with Nazi eugenics.
-After the end of the Second World War, he testified at the Doctors Trial in Nuremberg against the defendants involved in the Nazi euthanasia program but was not himself prosecuted.
+After the end of the Second World War, he testified at the Doctors' Trial in Nuremberg against the defendants involved in the Nazi euthanasia program but was not himself prosecuted.

 Early life and education

 Boehm was born in Fürth, the son of a physician.
-He attended the prestigious humanistic Wilhelmsgymnasium in Munich and then studied medicine at the Ludwig Maximilian University of Munich.
+He attended the prestigious humanistic Wilhelmsgymnasium in Munich and then studied medicine at the Ludwig-Maximilians-Universität München.
 He passed his state medical examination in 1909, received his license to practice medicine in 1910 and completed his doctorate in medicine in 1911.
 From July of that year, he worked in the Pathological Institute at the University of Jena.
 In December 1913, he transferred to the Pathological Institute at the University of Göttingen.
 He served as a medical officer in the Imperial German Army during the First World War between January 1915 and February 1919.
 After his discharge from the army, he returned to Göttingen until July 1921.
 From April 1922 through March 1932, he worked at the Pathological Institute at the Rechts der Isar Hospital in Munich, eventually advancing to the post of Assistant Medical Superintendent.